berzerker162/Pro-Bowl-Predictor/README.md

 This is a work in progress.

-scraper.py: As of 1/27/2021 scraper.py is up to date and will allow a user to run the code and fetch all the NFL combine data from the web
+pro_bowl_scraper.py: As of 1/27/2021pro_bowl_scraper.py is up to date and will allow a user to run the code and fetch all the NFL pro bowlers from the past 20 years

 nfl_combine.py: As of 1/27/2021 nfl_combine.py flags all probowlers and visualizes the 40-yard dash distributions of non-pro bowl cornerbacks versus pro bowl cornerbackers.
 There remains much work to do.